Copyright © University of Cambridge. All rights reserved.

 'Sending a Parcel' printed from http://nrich.maths.org/

 You could have sent a fishing rod very nearly 6 feet long and just a few inches round the girth!

-What is the greatest volume you can get for a rectangular (cuboid)
+What is the greatest volume you can now get for a cuboid parcel with whole centimetre dimensions?